mottim836-sys/cardputer-CP-rex/README.md

 # cardputer-CP-rex
-Printed circuit board and housing for the Advance M5Stack cardputer
+PCB design and housing for the Advance M5Stack cardputer

 This board's capabilities for the m5stack cardputer adv include network auditing, copying RFID access keys,